£2 Bus Fare Cap Pilot

 From 30 January 2026, single bus fares on participating routes in Shetland cost no more than £2.
 This applies to single adult or child fares.

-Eligible services are registered local bus services in Shetland, where the operator has agreed to take part in the pilot.
+Registered local bus services where the operator has agreed to take part in the pilot are eligible.
 Premium fare services are excluded from the pilot, such as tour buses, night services or private-hire services.

 If you are unsure, contact the bus operator directly to check if your route is included.